Mark Riddell, college admissions scandal test-taker, pleads guilty

 He was paid $10,000 per test, prosecutors said.

-It is unclear exactly how many tests Riddell took, but prosecutors are seeking to recover almost $450,000 in forfeiture from the former college tennis player.
+It is unclear exactly how many tests Riddell took, but prosecutors are seeking to recover almost $450,000 in forfeiture from him.

 A 10-month-long FBI investigation resulted in charges filed against 50 people — including the scam's mastermind, his accomplices and the parents.
 Among the 33 parents who were charged were actresses Lori Loughlin and Felicity Huffman.

-Huffman is among 14 defendants in the college admissions scandal who is expected to plea guilty in the case, according to the Department of Justice.
+Huffman is among 14 defendants in the scandal who is expected to plead guilty in the case, according to the Department of Justice.
 The former "Desperate Housewives" star admitted to paying $15,000 to get her older daughter extra time for her SAT test and to have a proctor administer the test and correct the answers.

 A plea hearing for Huffman is scheduled for May 21 in Boston.